I don’t want my room to be listed here!

 - The amount of time it took to process the request

-We delete this data after 14 days.
+We delete this data after at most 7 days.
 We generally do not process this data further unless we have an additional legitimate reason (such as suspicion of an attack on our services).

 This is merely a convenience service, since Jabber services already expose publicly listed MUCs in directories central to their domain.